rmind/stdc/c_coding_style.md

 void	lib_init(void);
 ```

-Do not use old style K&R style C declarations.
+Do not use old K&R style C declarations.

 ### Function definitions